smarter-sh/community/wg-data-protection/annual-report-2020.md

 * One of the challenges we have lies in cross SIG collaboration.
 It is challenging to get other SIG’s alignments on some of the features we are designing, especially when it requires a good amount of engagement and investment (both short term and long term wise).
 For example, we are working on the ContainerNotifier feature which needs support from SIG-Node.
 SIG-Node has assigned a reviewer for the KEP so that we can move forward.

 Do you have goals for the group?
 * Yes.
-As stated in the charter, the goal for this WG is to identify missing functionality and work together to design features to enable data protection support in Kubernetes.
+As stated in the charter, the goal for this WG is to identify missing functionality and work together to design features to enable data protection support in Smarter.

 Do you want to continue or find a replacement?
 If you feel that you aren’t ready to pass the baton, what would you like to accomplish before you do?
 * We want to continue.